junxit/us-congress-code/title-22/chapter-18/sec-1465bb.md

 ### References in Text

 The Communications Act of 1934, referred to in subsec. (d)(1), is act June 19, 1934, ch.
 652, 48 Stat.
-1064, as amended, which is classified principally to chapter 5 (§ 151 et seq.) of Title 47, Telecommunications.
+1064, which is classified principally to chapter 5 (§ 151 et seq.) of Title 47, Telecommunications.
 For complete classification of this Act to the Code, see section 609 of Title 47 and Tables.

 ### Codification